matteo14c/HaploCoV/docs/source/data.rst

 * location: the geographic place from where the isolated was collected, column name: *"Location"*;
 * a valid lineage/group/class associated with the genome.
 Column name: *"Pango lineage"* or *"Lineage"*.

-Dates must be provided in YYYY-MM-DD format.
+Dates must be provided in *YYYY-MM-DD* format.
-Locations in the following format: Continent/Country/Region.
+Locations in the following format: *Continent/Country/Region*.
 Missing information must be indicated by *NA* (not available).
 Sequence identifiers can not be replaced by *NA* values.